-The restoration of peace between their respective governments left the servants of the rival companies in India no pretence for continuing hostilities on any national But extensive military preparations had been made: nothing but a casus belli was wanting; and it was not to be supposed that the commanders of considerable bodies of troops, who, having been levied, must be paid and fed, would willingly keep them in idleness for so slight a reason.
-The quarrels of neighbouring states afforded a ready pretext for armed interference, and offered to both French and English the immediate advantage of remunerative employment for spare force, together with the prospect of establishing a degree of independent, if not paramount authority, which might enable the factories to withhold the large sums it had been heretofore found necessary to pay to local officials, in order to secure the enjoyment of the privileges conceded by imperial firmauns.‡ Neither party showed much anxiety about the character or claims of the candidates under whose banners they took post, the scarcely disguised motive beinghow best to serve themselves and weaken their rivals.
-Indeed, at this period, power in the Deccan had so greatly fallen into the hands of usurpers, that had the Europeans really desired to support no pretensions save such as were strictly legitimate, they must have commenced by setting aside almost the whole of the claimants who now But this adpressed upon their notice. mission cannot exculpate the English from the heavy charge of indiscretion and venality-in first unsheathing the sword against a sovereign with whom they had long carried on a friendly correspondence, and then suffercustom dues of 31 per cent., no less a sum than company.-(Auber's British Power in India, i., 48.)

-† Mill's British India, iii., 83, (edited by Wilson.)

-† At Surat, for instance, in addition to the fixed | 1,365,450 rupees are stated, in t ing themselves to be bought off from the cause they had unsuccessfully advocated.
+The restoration of peace between their respective governments left the servants of the rival companies in India no pretence for continuing hostilities on any national ground.
+But extensive military preparations had been made: nothing but a casus belli was wanting; and it was not to be supposed that the commanders of considerable bodies of troops, who, having been levied, must be paid and fed, would willingly keep them in idleness for so slight The quarrels of neighbouring states afforded a ready pretext for armed interference, and offered to both French and English the immediate advantage of remunerative employment for spare force, together with the prospect of establishing a degree of independent, if not paramount authority, which might enable the factories to withhold the large sums it had been heretofore found necessary to pay to local officials, in order to secure the enjoyment of the privileges conceded by imperial Neither party showed much firmauns.
+I anxiety about the character or claims of the candidates under whose banners they took post, the scarcely disguised motive beinghow best to serve themselves and weaken their rivals.
+Indeed, at this period, power in the Deccan had so greatly fallen into the hands of usurpers, that had the Europeans really desired to support no pretensions save such as were strictly legitimate, they must have commenced by setting aside almost the whole of the claimants who now pressed upon their notice.
+But this admission cannot exculpate the English from the heavy charge of indiscretion and venality-in first unsheathing the sword against a sovereign with whom they had long carried on a friendly correspondence, and then suffercustom dues of 31 per cent., no less a sum than 1,365,450 rupees are stated, in the records of the † Mil's British India, iii., 83, (edited by Wilson.) | E. I. Company, as having been paid from 1661 to † At Surat, for instance, in addition to the fixed | 1683, simply to facilitate business.

+cause they had unsuccessfully advocated.
 The case was simply this: Syajee, the ex-rajah of Tanjore (see p.
 252), craved their assistance to regain the throne from which he had been driven by his half-brother, Pertab Sing.
 He declared that the people were wellaffected towards him, and promised, in the event of success, to bestow upon the English the territory of Devicotta-a position rendered valuable by its proximity to the mouth of the river Coleroon, which was considered to offer advantages, as a harbour, beyond any other situation between Masulipatam and Cape Comorin.
 His solicitations produced two attempts for the invasion of Tanjore.
-The first by Captain Cope, undertaken with a view to the re-establishment of Syajee, proved a complete failure. second, led by Major Lawrence, succeeded in the object for which it was expressly designed-the capture of Devicotta-owing, under Providence, to the ingenuity and dauntless bravery of a common ship's carpenter\ and-Lieutenant Robert Clive.
-This name, destined to stand first in a long line of Anglo-Indian conquerors, was then borne by a young man whose previous career afforded small promise of usefulness, though fraught with evidences of misdirected energy.
+The first by Captain Cope, undertaken with a view to the re-establishment of Syajee, proved a complete failure.
+The second, led by Major Lawrence, succeeded in the object for which it was expressly designed-the capture of Devicotta-owing, under Providence, to the ingenuity and dauntless bravery of a common ship's carpenter and-Lieutenant Robert Clive. name, destined to stand first in a long line of Anglo-Indian conquerors, was then borne by a young man whose previous career afforded small promise of usefulness, though fraught with evidences of misdirected energy.